PaulMaly/perlite/README.md

 * `render` - a function representing a declarative template of the widget;
 * any [hyperactiv options](https://github.com/elbywan/hyperactiv#observe) for reactivity system (you __don't__ need to change the defaults in most cases)

-As an example, you can use ES6 [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to pass widget declaration exports to the constructor.
+For example, you can use ES6 [Spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to pass widget declaration exports to the constructor.

 ```javascript
 import { $ } from 'perlite';